rundsk/dsk/frontend/README.md

-# Builtin DSK Frontend
+# Built-in DSK Frontend

 This is the frontend being used by default by DSK.

-We are using vanilla JavaScript utilizing modern web technologies to build it, so that - first - the code can be understood without expert knowledge of specific frameworks, libraries or (sometimes very complicated) transpilation processes.
+We are using vanilla JavaScript and utilize modern web technologies for development, so that - first - the code can be understood without expert knowledge of specific frameworks, libraries or (sometimes very complicated) transpilation processes.
 We hope that custom frontend authors find the code a good kind of documentation when building their own.
 Second - we want to test how far this development concept can take us today.

 The frontend interacts with the DSK backend using its HTTP API.
 It accesses that API via the `Client` JavaScript class from the DSK JavaScript package in